How to Declare Your Crypto Taxes in 2026

 DAC8 changes everything.
 Learn the step-by-step process for declaring your crypto capital gains in 2026 and avoid the most common mistakes European investors make.

-Written by Elena Marchetti
+Written by Cheminaud Damien

 The DAC8 impact on your 2026 declaration